Lori Idlout: Life and career

 Before her election, Idlout practiced law in Iqaluit with her own firm, Qusugaq Law.
 She represented the group protesting against the Baffinland Iron Mine's expansion, as well as serving as the technical adviser for the Ikajutit Hunters and Trappers Organization during a public hearing on the issue.

-Idlout's nomination meeting vote was tied with Inuk educational YouTuber Aliqa Illauq.
-On August 10, 2021, Idlout secured the NDP nomination to run as their candidate for the riding of Nunavut by a coin toss, a first for the territory.
-She was elected to succeed outgoing MP Mumilaaq Qaqqaq in the 2021 Canadian federal election, who did not seek re-election after one term in Parliament.
+She owns Carvings Nunavut, an art and carvings gallery.
+In 2026, it was reported that Idlout had reimbursed the House of Commons for expensing items purchased from her own business "in error."